Sign up to our Newsletter

 Are You Eligible for an LSAC Fee Waiver?

 The fee waiver is only for those who cannot afford the fees.
 You must prove your income to be considered for this program.
-LSAC considers applicants whose income falls within the 250-300% income limit of the poverty guidelines for their Tier 1 and 2 packages.
+LSAC considers applicants whose income falls within the 150-300% income limit of the poverty guidelines for their Tier 1 and 2 packages.
 In addition to that, a person must:

-• Be a U.S. or Canadian citizen.
+• Be a U.S. citizen.

-• Be a U.S. national
+• Be a U.S. national.

-• Be a resident of the Republic of the Marshall Islands (RFI), the Federated States of Micronesia (FSM), or the Republic of Palau.
+• Be a resident of either the Republic of the Marshall Islands (RFI), the Federated States of Micronesia (FSM), or the Republic of Palau.

 • Have temporary protected status in the U.S.

-• Have been granted deferred action under Deferred Action for Childhood Arrivals
+• Have been granted deferred action under Deferred Action for Childhood Arrivals (DACA).

 • Be a permanent resident of Canada.